nicolai86/scaleway-terraform-demo/README.md

 ## Preparations

-Scaleway, by default, exposes your instances to the world ([the network is not isolated between different customers](https://community.online.net/t/is-the-lan-traffic-between-servers-encrypted-isolated/2579/3)).
-Since we provision the instances with terraform using `remote-exec` we need to be able to SSH into them, thus requiring a publicly accessible IP.

-> anybody willing to write a packer integration?
-This would solve the issue for certain use cases

-Ideally you should use a jump host, so your cluster instances are not publicly accessible.
-As a small barrier we'll setup a security group to lock external consul/ nomad requests out.
+I use a jump host, so my consul cluster instances are not publicly accessible and setup a security group to lock external requests to my Nomad cluster requests out:

-Please note that security groups on Scaleway should always be created before starting any instances, since changes are not applied instantaneous like e.g. on AWS.
-Sadly the security groups don't work by membership but rather by IP, so I've choosen a rather big CIDR for internal traffic: `10.1.0.0/16`.

-Also note that they work just like iptables, so your rules are order dependent.
-You can achieve ordering using explicit `depends_on` in terraform.

-That being said, let's configure a security group for our entire cluster:

-- consul needs ports `8300, 8301, 8302, 8400, 8500, 8600` internally,
-- nomad needs ports `4646, 4647, 4648` internally.
+- nomad needs ports `4646, 4647, 4648`.

-we'll allow data center internal traffic, and drop traffic on the same port:
+we'll allow data center internal traffic, and drop outside traffic on the same port:

 ```
 # modules/security_group/main.tf